-Portland Christian Schools has invited Mr. Coughlin to come to our school on September 20 to meet with our students (grades 6-12) during a morning assembly, PCS teachers after school, and parents and community members in the evening (6:30 – 8:00 p.m. at the Jr/Sr High campus).
-His presentations will explain the pivotal role bystanders play in reducing bullying and explain how parents can help their children avoid being targets.
+Portland Christian Schools invited Mr. Coughlin to come to our school on September 20 to meet with our students (grades 6-12) during a morning assembly, PCS teachers after school, and parents and community members in the evening.
+His presentations explained the pivotal role bystanders play in reducing bullying and explained how parents can help their children avoid being targets.

-Please save this date on your calendar and make it a priority to attend this special event!
-We invite you to watch this video to get a glimpse into what this event will bring to our school.
+We invite you to watch this video to get a glimpse into what this event brought to our school.

 According to Mr. Coughlin, the most prevalent myth that surrounds bullying is that it is really about conflict, misunderstanding, and the inability for some to manage their anger or impulse control.
 “That’s not bullying,” he says.
 “Bullying is really about disdain and contempt for others, which is both the language and behavior of superiority.
 Most bullies do not possess low self-esteem.
 They possess average to excessive self-esteem.
 Many feel great about themselves and are motivated by a sense of entitlement and sometimes narcissistic tendencies.”
 Statistically, he says, a person identified as a serial bully is five times more likely to commit a felony by his or her mid 20s, and four times more likely to abuse his or her future spouse and children.
 “Statistically, bullies are tomorrow’s prison population.
 No one wants this for them, even their targets.”